KunalFarmah98/Spo2_Watcher/README.md

 ## This is a prototype application that is itself forked from an open source project using Photoplethysmography to support the above research Paper.
 ## This application can not detect or prevent any health conditions related to vital signs.
 ## This application MUST NOT be used as a substitute for medical devices for measurement of vital signs or for detecting any health conditions.
+## The .apk files shared in this project were built in 2021 targeting the common Android versions at that time, the same builds may not work in latest versions of android.